isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

  - Every month, ISB-CGC provides an example analysis of cancer genomics data using BigQuery in our `Query of the Month blog <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/QueryOfTheMonthClub.html>`_.

-III.
+II.
 Accessing and analyzing data stored in GCS
 -------------------------------------------------